Stock Price Responses to Firm-Level News in Supply Chain Networks: Methods

-where T is either \textit{pre} or \textit{post}, and $\mathit{PRE}{intw}$ and $\mathit{POST}{intw}$ are indicator variables that take a value of one if $(\%\Delta P/P)^T_{intw}$ represents the percentage change in the stock price of firm $i$ before or after news article $n$ is disclosed on day $t$, respectively. $\mathit{NEWS}_{int}$ represents the level of either positive or negative sentiment in news article $n$ generated by FinBERT (Data section). $X_{mntw}$ is the percentage change of the Refinitiv index for each stock market $m$ that controls for the overall time trend of stock prices in the market, and $\mu_s$ is sector dummies.
+where T is either \textit{pre} or \textit{post}, and $\mathit{PRE}{intw}$ and $\mathit{POST}{intw}$ are indicator variables that take a value of one if $(\%\Delta P/P)^T_{intw}$ represents the percentage change in the stock price of firm $i$ over the length of the time window $w$ before or after news article $n$ is disclosed on day $t$, respectively. $\mathit{NEWS}_{int}$ represents the level of positive or negative sentiment in news article $n$ generated by FinBERT and corresponds to the sentiment indexes $\text{Positive}_{int}$ and $\text{Negative}_{int}$ defined in the Methods section. $X_{mntw}$ is the percentage change of the Refinitiv index for each stock market $m$ that controls for the overall time trend of stock prices in the market, and $\mu_s$ is sector dummies.
 Sectors are defined by the North American Industry Classification System at the sub-sector level for the sample of firms across the world and by the Japan Standard Industrial Classification at the two-digit level for the sample of Japanese firms.